 - Avoid seizure triggers.
 If there are situations that increase your risk of seizures, such as flickering lights or sleep deprivation, it’s important to avoid those triggers.
-Doing so can help you better control your seizures.
+Doing so can help you better manage your seizures.

 When should I go to the ER?